Brace yourself for a feast of mind-bending trivia, foolish banter and BIG laughs!

 The spiral pattern which forms part of the set in all series so far is called the Fibonacci Spiral.
 This is based on the famous mathematical sequence which is used in many computer algorithms and is related to natural phenomena such as the branching of trees and the arrangement of a pine cone.

-Other than Alan Davies – who, like Stephen Fry, has appeared on every episode so far – the record for number of appearances on the show is held by Jo Brand with 32 episodes clocked so far.
+Other than Alan Davies who has appeared on every episode so far, the record for number of appearances on the show is held by Jo Brand with 32 episodes clocked so far.

 The show's theme tune was composed by Howard Goodall, who also composed the theme tune for Blackadder.
 Howard has also appeared twice as a panellist on the show.